top of page

 • If something happened to the person we care for, what will happen to their money?

 • Have we made all the arrangements we need for the future, including LPAs, wills and trusts?
-And are we all in the loop?
+And is everyone who needs to be in the loop?

 Money can be tricky, but being proactive and having collaborative conversations on managing the cost of caring is a great starting point.